DanEdens/DansHammerSpoon/README.md

    - Different syntax for different editors (line number formatting)
    - Provides robust error handling for file not found or editor launch failures
    - Makes debugging significantly easier with direct navigation to log source locations
+   - **Fixed duplicate logging issue that caused every message to appear twice in the console**

 2. **Automatic Spoon Initialization** - Enhanced the Spoon loading system to automatically start Spoons
    - Automatically detects and calls the `start()` method for each loaded Spoon